New Plan for 2020-21 “Snow Days”

 WILL THIS IMPACT STUDENTS WHO ARE ALREADY LEARNING ONLINE?

-This should not disrupt elementary students’ routines other than students will not have a scheduled time for related-arts classes.
+This should not disrupt elementary students’ routines.
 However, secondary students may have a shift in their schedule because they remote into their on-site classes.
 Students should log into the Student Canvas portal to review any directions their teachers provided.

 HOW WILL WE FIND OUT ABOUT THE CHANGE?